Tel Aviv is a lively, vibrant city. Today we share 5 reasons to visit Tel Aviv, perfect for those planning a trip to this unique city.

 Tel Aviv’s architecture is a mix of old and new, though its old buildings only date back to the 1930s.

 Tel Aviv was recognised by UNESCO as a World Heritage Site for having the largest collection of Bauhaus buildings in the world, which gave it the name “The White City”.
-Many of these buildings and are now being beautifully restored and preserved.
+Many of these buildings are now being beautifully restored and preserved.

 At the same time, Tel Aviv is full of modern glass skyscrapers, as a stunning contrast to the old, humble Bauhaus buildings.